How to Plan a Road Trip (Step-by-Step Guide)

 Mix it up — old Bollywood singalongs, road trip classics, some indie gems, and those beats that make the whole car sing out loud.

 Extra fun : Create a "memory playlist" for each trip.
-Whenever you hear those songs later, you will instantly relive the journey.
+Whenever you hear those songs later, you will instantly relive the journey and you are never stuck without music when the network drops.

 The beauty of a road trip is that the journey matters as much as the end point.
 Some of your best memories will happen at roadside dhabas, hidden waterfalls, or while watching the sunset at a random spot.